-I got chatting to Ian about how the business has started, and about the building the brewery was located in which looked very much like an old factory, and an interesting story emerged of how three work colleagues had worked in the same building when it was a leather factory making belts and other leather items, sadly competition from abroad eventually caused the company to stop trading.
+I got chatting to Ian about the origins of the business, and about the building the brewery was located in which looked very much like an old factory, and an interesting story emerged of how three work colleagues had worked in the same building when it was a leather factory making belts and other leather items, sadly competition from abroad eventually caused the company to stop trading.

 Before this happened Ian had with another of the lads Tony tried to keep the business going while another friend and work colleague Glen experimented with small scale brewing, with a view to seeing if they could brew a decent beer and if so could they go on to develop the brewing business into a viable way of the three earning a living doing something they all enjoyed.

 The Potbelly story I'm glad to say is only one of many tales of how enterprising individuals have revitalised brewing and provided to the great British drinker a wonderful variety of beers which beer drinkers 30 or 40 years ago would have died for.

 At the weekend I went to one of my favourite country pubs and there are many to choose from, but this one stands out for me.